MattHatwey/Manemo/chapter6.md

 They talked to the teacher (The principal was Matt, so they didn't want the fun to end so quickly) about being the future-students, and their parents were working that day, so they would come see by them selves.
 The teacher actually believed them.

+Now that they could start the tour, they decided to see if Bubble and Sirius wanted to join their game.

+Bubble and Sirius went to the drinking fountain near where Heles and Reverse were.
+Reverse and Heles came to them.
+"Hi, we are the future-students of this school!".
+Then, Heles whispered "Hi Bubble and Sirius!
+We are disguised as other Manemos!".
+"Hello, Nice to meet you!" said Sirius, while Bubble said "Ok, Heles, tell me how to get out of class!" said Bubble.

+Heles started explaining, but then suddendly, Sirius said, "I have a great idea!" and purposely fell on the ground, and Bubble copied.

+Azuki (Heles) went to the teacher to explain that Sirius and Bubble tripped and fell.
+Bubble and Sirius pretended it was painful, and so the school nurse came again to see what happened.
+The school nurse told them to rest in the beds in the school nurse's room.
+Sirius and Bubble were upset that now the school nurse was watching.

+Suddendly, the school nurse got up and told Sirius and Bubble "Are you okay if I leave you two resting here?
+A Manemo got severely injured a minute ago and I have to help.".
+Sirius and Bubble smiled with joy "Yes, we're okay!".
+Now Sirius and Bubble can be free.

 pentama

 summer